fomightez/may2015feng_gr_m/getting_started.rst

 A special ``key`` file is part of the way you'll identify yourself to the computer instance when you connect via SSH.

-To help make the first few minutes of the workshop session go smoothly complete these steps to prepare your system and yourself for connecting to Amazon Web Services.
+To help make the first few minutes of the workshop session go smoothly, complete these steps to prepare your system and yourself for connecting to Amazon Web Services.